syfluqs/st-internship-report/report-body.md

 ## UDE Debugger Toolkit

 Since SPC5Studio does not have any built-in debugging framework or tools, an external toolkit is necessary for operation and debugging.
-For SPC platform, UDE Debugging toolkit
+For SPC platform, UDE Debugging toolkit is the standard and default software for debugging.
+It has built in support for many CPU architectures and several debugging specifications.
+It also has support for assembly language style breakpoints, i.e. it will show the code in assembly language and the user can run the code one line at a time.